braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 >
 > ⑦ retrieves the adjacency matrix of the graph `B`, defined in the new properties below.
 >
+> ⑧ ⑨ ⑩ condition the adjaciency matrix removing the diagonal elements, making it semidefinte positive, and binarizing it.
+A list of useful functions is: `diagonalize` (removes the off-diagonal), `dediagonalize` (removes the diagonal), `binarize` (binarizes with threshold=0), `semipositivize` (removes negative weights), `standardize` (normalizes between 0 and 1) or `symmetrize` (symmetrizes the matrix).
+Use the MatLab help to see additional functionalities.
+>
 > ⑪ preallocates the adjacency matrix to be calcualted.
 >
 > ⑫ randomizes adjacency matrix when `'RANDOMIZE'` is `true` by calling the function of the graph named `RANDOMIZATION`